Skip to content

 Complete the following steps:

-2. Create an AWS Identity and Access Management (IAM) instance profile.
-You can create a new role, or add the necessary permissions to an existing role.
+Note: You can create a new role or add the permissions to an existing role.

 3. Attach the IAM role to your instance.

-4. Open the Amazon EC2 console, and then select your instance.
+4. Open the Amazon EC2 console.

 Create or modify a security group

-Create a security group, or modify an existing security group.
-Attach the security group to your instance.
+Create one security group, or modify an existing security group for the inbound and outbound rules.
 The security group must allow outbound traffic on port 443 to the VPC endpoints.
-Also, attach a security group to the VPC endpoint.
-The security group must allow inbound HTTPS (port 443) traffic from the resources in your VPC that communicate with the service.
-For more information, see Security group rules for different use cases.
+The security group must also allow inbound HTTPS (port 443) traffic from the resources in your VPC that communicate with the service.
+For the Inbound rules, choose HTTPS for type.
+For Source, select your VPC's CIDR block.
+For an advanced configuration, allow the CIDR block for specific subnets in the VPC or a security group that your instances use.

 Create and configure a VPC endpoint for Systems Manager